- The mass loss of the textile:

 - DIN EN ISO 11721-1: Textiles - Determination of resistance of cellulose containing textiles to micro-organisms - Soil burial test - Part 1: Assessment of rot-retardant finishing

 - DIN EN ISO 846: Plastics - Evaluation of the action of microorganisms on plastics

-- Objective and reliable evaluation of biodegradability
+- Objective measurement of biodegradability in soil

-- Product optimization and educated purchasing decisions
+- Product optimization and sourcing based on data

 - Quality assurance based on ecotoxicological considerations